Skip to content

 • Stage advancement logic (sequential chaining or fan-out completion)

-:draining — All BeadRuns have reached terminal status.
+:draining — All QuantumRuns have reached terminal status.
 For each:

-• :error beads: adds failure comment via Keeper.add_comment/4, resets status to :open
+• :error quanta: adds failure comment via Keeper.add_comment/4, resets status to :open

 Computes wave stats, broadcasts {:burst_complete, info}, transitions to :collecting for the next burst.